NoteWaveNoteWaveHelp Center

 • Do not publicly disclose the issue until we've had time to address it

-• We take all security reports seriously and will respond within 24 hours
+• We take security reports seriously and prioritise them for review

 Was this article helpful?